pivot-access-ltd/bma-offline-docs/src/how-to-test-machines.md

 rad-end

-See [Commissioning and Hardware Testing Scripts](/t/commissioning-and-hardware-testing-scripts/nnnn) for more details on how these scripts work and how you can write your own.
+See [Commissioning Scripts Reference](/t/commissioning-scripts-reference/4862) for more details on how these scripts work and how you can write your own.

 <a href="#heading--network-link-testing"><h2 id="heading--network-link-testing">How to test network links</h2></a>